joshmorenx/nodeNetwork/SECURITY.md

 Employee Training:
 Provide security awareness training to all employees.
 Educate employees about phishing threats and best practices for data protection.
-Regulatory Compliance

-Ensure compliance with relevant regulations such as GDPR, CCPA, and industry standards like ISO 27001.
-Documentation and Communication

-Document security policies and procedures in a comprehensive security policy document.
-Communicate security policies to all employees and stakeholders.
-Provide training and resources to help employees understand and comply with security policies.
+Regulatory Compliancelp employees understand and comply with security policies.
 Regular Review and Update

-Regularly review and update security policies to adapt to new threats and technologies.
-Conduct periodic security assessments to evaluate the effectiveness of security measures.